bbusenius/History-of-Guatemala-2nd-Grade/units/unit8/lesson1.md

 1. **Introduction (10 minutes)**:
    - **Objective**: Introduce the concept of an interview and its purpose.
    - **Procedure**:
-     - Begin by saying: "Next week, we will visit Casa Museo Luis de Lión and meet Señora Mayarí, Luis de Lión's daughter.
+     - Begin by saying: "This week, we will visit Casa Museo Luis de Lión and meet Señora Mayarí, Luis de Lión's daughter.
 Today we'll prepare questions to ask her about her father."
      - Discuss what an interview is: "An interview is when we ask someone questions to learn from their experiences."
-     - Watch a 3-minute child-appropriate video clip of an interview (if available) or demonstrate with a simple role-play.
-     - Emphasize respectful listening: "When someone shares their memories, we listen carefully and say thank you because they're giving us a special gift—their stories."
+     - **Emphasize respectful listening**: "When someone shares their memories, we listen carefully and say thank you because they're giving us a special gift—their stories."

 2. **Review and Remember (10 minutes)**:
    - **Objective**: Recall key facts about Luis de Lión to inform question development.